 (Breakdowns of some workers’ pay are at the end of this story.
 To search the city data, see below.)

-• The 5,569 people who drew paychecks in the fire department, from battalion chiefs to firefighters and emergency medical technicians to clerical staff, were paid an average of $111,139 — the most of any city department.
+Click on the image to see the pay of all 35,761 city government workers.• The 5,569 people who drew paychecks in the fire department, from battalion chiefs to firefighters and emergency medical technicians to clerical staff, were paid an average of $111,139 — the most of any city department.
 Building department employees ranked second, at $88,870.
 Police employees were third, at $88,040.

 • The police department allows officers to accumulate compensatory time, which they can cash out when they leave the department.
 Five officers retired, each collecting between $105,105 and $162,739 mostly by cashing in comp time accumulated over decades.